oliverjumpertz/algorithms-and-data-structures/README.md

 ## Data Structures currently covered
 - [Array](./data_structures/array/README.md)

+## Usage
+Within the folder `data_structures` you'll find sub folders containing individual data structures.

+Each folder comes with its own README that contains images and further explanations, as well as the JavaScript implementations of each data structure as well as a selected few algorithms.

+To get started, if you want to play around with this, do a `yarn install` first, to download the dependencies necessary to run the code and the associated tests.

 ## Progress
 Still in the progress of smoothening things and migrating everything over to this repository.